S2AUlendo/HeatCompensation-Docs/Dyndrite/Advanced Examples.md

 ![VSCode with Ulendo HC examples folder.](https://s2aulendo.github.io/HeatCompensation-Docs/assets/images/UlendoHC_Examples_Editor.png)

-## Thermal Uniformity
-The objective of the Ulendo HC algorithm is to improve the thermal uniformity of each layer.

-When successfully launched, the plugin will provide an overall metric on the improvement of the relative thermal uniformity for each layer that it processes.

-The plugin also provides the number of segments used in the optimization.
-If only one segment type is used in a layer, the plugin will optimize all of the segments at once.
-However, for typical builds, each type of segment will be optimized independently.

 If you run into any issues launching the examples with your current version of the Dyndrite software, contact ulendo at support @ ulendo . io.